 Disclaimer

-Market Financial Solutions (MFS) are a bridging loan and buy-to-let mortgage provider, not financial advisors.
-Therefore, Investors are encouraged to seek professional advice.
+Market Financial Solutions are a bridging loan and buy-to-let mortgage provider and are not legal, financial, investment or tax advisers.
+This document is for informational purposes only and does not, and should not be considered, to constitute legal, financial, investment or tax advice or be relied upon by any person to make a legal, financial, investment or tax decision.
+Therefore, Investors are encouraged to seek appropriate professional advice.
 The information in this content is correct at time of writing.

 In recent years, auctions became increasingly popular with both home buyers and sellers in the property market.
 Sellers, it seemed, opted for quicker solutions.
 Meanwhile, buyers were keen to bag some bargains.

 However, a less simple aspect of buying or selling a property at auction is the auction fees.
 It can be tricky keeping up with what exact fees are involved, when they’re due, and who pays them.
-Which is why we have created this blog to provide you with some much-needed clarity.
+Which is why we have created this blog post to provide readers with some much-needed clarity.

 That said, the buyer often has to pay the administration fee to cover the cost of completing an auction purchase.
 They also need to pay the property’s ownership transfer, which will often also include a fee for a solicitor.
 This can be a percentage of the sale price, but some auction houses will simply charge a flat fee.